ToddBradley/terranborderlands/universe/alula/index.md

 ![Prosperity City](prosperity-city.jpg)
 _Prosperity City_

 Fuel refining operations on Alula are simple and easy, because several deep seas of mostly methane exist on the planet's surface.
 The larger ones have extraction and refining facilities, and the refined fuel is then sold at the low port.
-The major races in the system also have their own private fuel depots at these refineries.
+The major Cicek tribes in the system also have their own private fuel depots at these refineries.

 ### Xi Ursae Majoris ACe

-Rocky planet wracked by volcanoes
+This is a rocky planet wracked by volcanoes.

 ### Outer Asteroid Belt

 Extremely wide band of asteroid that takes up multiple orbits.
 Astronomers believe this belt is much younger than the rest of the system, and represents three or even four planets that collided in the not-too-distant past.

+There is some prospecting activity in the outer belt, which is much safer for travel than the inner belt.

 ## Major Cicek Tribes Present